-We will continue to deliver world class education and teaching remotely wherever possible for most students who are not able to join us in person in 2021, so that your studies are not delayed, and you can have the confidence that your education will not be disadvantaged.
+We will continue to deliver world class education and teaching remotely wherever possible for most students who are not able to join us in person, so that your studies are not delayed, and you can have the confidence that your education will not be disadvantaged.

 If your course is available to commence remotely, there may be some aspects you must complete in Australia and you will usually be expected to come to Australia on a relevant visa as soon as you are able to do so.